danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Generic-Inbound-Event-Handler/README.md

-# Generic Inbound Event Handler
+# Generic Inbound Email Event Handler

-A generic AWS Lambda function designed to process inbound email events from the SendGrid Inbound Parse webhook system.
-This handler consumes SNS messages generated when the `handle-sqs-messages` lambda completes processing an email, providing a foundation for implementing custom business logic.
+A simple AWS Lambda function that receives SNS events after the Inbound Email Store stack finishes processing inbound emails.
+This stack deploys separately from the main email processing stack and provides a foundation for implementing custom business logic.

 ## Overview

 This component serves as a downstream processor in the email handling pipeline, where you can implement your specific business logic for:
-- Email summarization
+- Email summarization and analysis via AI
-- Content categorization
+- Content categorization and routing
-- Email routing
+- Custom notification workflows
-- Custom processing workflows
+- Integration with external systems

 ## Prerequisites

 - AWS CLI configured with appropriate permissions
 - AWS SAM CLI installed
 - Node.js runtime environment
-- Access to the parent `Inbound-Email-Store` stack (must be deployed first)
+- The `Inbound-Email-Store` stack must be deployed first

 ## Architecture